-Translation vs. localization: What's the difference?
+Translation vs. Localization ?
+What’s the Difference?

-You’re probably familiar with general brand strategy, but what happens if you are planning to market to countries or languages that you aren’t familiar with?
-Or what if you’re getting a barrage of social media posts and reviews in a language you don’t speak?
-You’ll need to invest in localization and translation services for your owned properties, like your website, and for reviews or social media posts that people are writing in different languages.
+You’ll need to invest in localization and translation services for your properties, like your website, and for reviews or social media posts that people write in different languages.

 If you are planning to publish content in a language you don’t speak, your first instinct may be to run it through Google Translate and call it a day.
 But doing something like that could end up causing more damage to your brand than good.
-Machine translations offer basic, verbatim translations that are often riddled with errors.
-These errors can cause major damage to your reputation, and can make your content difficult to understand.

 What is language translation?

-Language translation converts words from one language to another language.
-Good translation is more than just about conversion, it's about context as well.
 For example, the type of Arabic spoken in one country can be totally different than in another.
 Knowing the difference is key to good translation.

 What is language interpretation?